department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Research plan.md

 We have removed a few things that are out of scope for this study.
 In future research, we’d like to learn:

 * Is it clear how information has been pre-populated from My VA Profile?
-* How does the process differ for users who submit both personal and business queries, such as School Certifying Officials?
+* How does the process differ for submitters who submit both personal and business queries, such as School Certifying Officials?
 * How does the unauthenticated experience differ from the authenticated experience?

-And we’d like to observe users:
+And we’d like to observe submitters:

 * reply to an inquiry from their dashboard and their email
 * look up an inquiry (from the start page) using their reference number